alessandroCidney/alessandroCidney/README.md

 </p>

 <p>
-  Feel free to contribute and send suggestions about applications in the profile.
+  Feel free to contribute and send suggestions about the applications of the profile.
 </p>

 <p>